lucianghinda/allaboutcoding/clzuyb437000e0al0305a2edn.md

 3. **Removes the need to know a trick (maybe still principle of least surprise)**

-When encountering the keyword `private` the expectation is that what follows is something private.
+When encountering the method `private` the expectation is that what follows is something private.
 And writing a constant there is now making it public, disrupting the flow of thoughts aobut the visibility of what is in that section of the code.

 ## Compatibility concerns